miohtama/sublime-helper/README.rst

 **Warning**: Running *install.bash* will override existing Sublime Text 2 configs if anything has been changed from the default settings. **Please backup your existing configuration files if you want to keep them before running this**.

+The scripts are compatible with Linux and OSX.

 Backup first
 --------------